diegoperini/diegoperini.github.com/_posts/2015-05-27-fighting-with-a-language-is-a-bad-idea.md

 ####A Small Thought Experiment
 Computer engineering/science education in many schools follows a deductive approach to inspect underlying concepts behind high level abstractions.
 Many curricula start with an easy to grasp programming language such as Python, PHP or subsets of some Java, C#, C, C++.
 Then they introduce limits like memory space, I/O delays, network fault tolerance, cache misses, software scheduling.
 A curious student can easily find out that many programming languages try to hide these limits from its users to become applicable to certain use case scenarios.

 Here is my experiment.
-If there was a school that taught Javascript (on Node.js or io.js without explaining what they are) to its first graders just for writing small console programs, I believe these students would drown under the heavy burden when they tried use their new skills on a browser.
+If there was a school that taught Javascript (on Node.js or io.js without explaining what they are) to its first graders just for writing small console programs, I believe these students would drown under the heavy burden when they tried to use their new skills on a browser.

 Browsers are like grumpy parents, they get angry at what you do all the time.
 No long running loops, functions that do I/O are void functions with callback parameters, no initial file system, HTTP as main network communication tool (which is a monster if you read its history).
 All these limits are legit and there for security and hardware related reasons.